johnson-chris/documentation/Cisco-NXOS/nxos-zoning.md

+####A collection of notes on how to setup a new FC initiator on a Cisco NX-OS switch

-####Check for exisiting fabric logins for new pwwn, you can also pre build this if the wwpn is known
+####Check for exisiting fabric logins for new pwwn
 `N5K-A# show flogi database`